Margaux Le Mouël

-Margaux Le Mouël (born 8 August 2001) is a French footballer who plays as a forward for Division 1 Féminine club Paris FC.
+Margaux Le Mouël (born 8 August 2001) is a French professional footballer who plays as a midfielder for Première Ligue club Marseille and the France national team.

 Club career

 A native of Loudéac, Le Mouël began playing youth football with local side Loudéac OSC.
 A youth academy graduate of Guingamp, and after suffering a serious knee injury in late 2017, Le Mouël made her professional debut on 4 May 2019, coming on as a substitute for Ekaterina Tyryshkina in a 1–1 draw against Paris Saint-Germain.
+Le Mouël scored her first league goal against Montpellier on 15 January 2021.

 On 30 June 2022, Le Mouël joined Paris FC on a three-year deal.
+She made her league debut against Rodez on 10 September 2022.
+Le Mouël scored her first league goal against Dijon on 22 October 2023, scoring in the 54th minute.

+On 5 July 2025, Le Mouël joined Marseille.

 International career

-Le Mouël is a French youth international and was part of the France under-19 squad which won 2019 UEFA Championship.
+Le Mouël is a French youth international and was part of the France under-19 squad which won the 2019 UEFA Women's Under-19 Championship.

+In March 2019, Le Mouël was called up to the France U19s for qualifying matches against Portugal U19s and Slovenia U19s.

+In November 2019, Le Mouël was called up to the France U19s for the Nike Preparation Tournament.

+In October 2024, Le Mouël was called up to the senior France squad for the first time for friendlies against Jamaica and Switzerland.
+She made her international debut against Jamaica on 25 October 2024.